kolbylandon/ISQA3420Assignment1/UseCase1.md

 USE CASE 1
 Title: Change License and Vulnerability Policy Information

+Primary Actor:
-Primary Actor:Corporate Manager
+Corporate Manager

-Goal in Context: The corporate manager is able to change the information about current license and vulnerability policies
+Goal in Context:
+The corporate manager is able to change the information about current license and vulnerability policies

 Stakeholders:
 <ul>